-Since the passage of the 21st Century Cures Act in December 2016, the entire healthcare industry has been gearing up to comply with the new electronic visit verification (EVV) requirements.
+Since the passage of the 21st Century Cures Act in December 2016, the entire homecare ecosystem has been gearing up to comply with the new electronic visit verification (EVV) requirements.
 For Medicaid-funded personal care services, states must now require the use of EVV to avoid financial penalties.
 By January 1, 2023, this will include home health care services.

 However, for most states, full EVV compliance has just begun.
-In response to stakeholder feedback, the Centers for Medicare and Medicaid Services (CMS) allowed states to file good faith effort (GFE) exemptions, extending the deadline for compliance to January 2021.
+In response to stakeholder feedback and the unexpected complications of COVID-19, the Centers for Medicare and Medicaid Services (CMS) allowed states to file good faith effort (GFE) exemptions, extending the deadline for compliance to January 2021.
 With the exception of Tennessee, all states applied for a GFE exemption and received approval from CMS.
 While there was clearly a universal need for more time, the GFE applications reflected a broad range of delays in implementing EVV – from managing technology issues to accommodating self-directed services.

 Given these initial obstacles, what’s the status of EVV in 2021?
 And how can the industry shift from an implementation mindset to one of continuous improvement?

-What do you see as positives in the EVV implementation so far?
+What do you see as positives in EVV implementation so far?

 She added that states have taken the requirement for stakeholder input seriously and programs have the flexibility to address their concerns.
 For example, provider feedback in certain states has led to some positive changes like more non-English language options and privacy safeguards given the GPS technology used for verifying visit locations.

-“The EVV requirements in the Cures Act were never meant to be punitive,” Stephen Vaccaro says.
-“It’s an opportunity to help payers and providers achieve more streamlined processes, reduce fraud, and deliver better patient care.
+“The EVV requirements in the Cures Act were never meant to be punitive,” Watson says.
+“It’s a positive funding opportunity to help payers and providers achieve more streamlined processes, reduce fraud, and deliver better patient care.
 Flexibility was built into the guidance from CMS, so states could implement EVV in a way that worked for them.”

 What do you see as the biggest obstacle in EVV implementation?

-“Plus, if managed care organizations (MCOs) and individual states have different data elements, it makes it more difficult to share and analyze the data,” added Mollie Murphy.
+“Plus, if managed care organizations (MCOs) and individual states have different data elements, it makes it more difficult to share and analyze the data,” continued Watson.
 “That was meant to be one of the benefits of EVV – more transparency and access to data.”

 Is there a push for more consistency going forward?

-He added, “Organizations like the National Electronic Visit Verification Association (NEVVA) advocate a third party to lead the charge in this area, so each state has an equal voice in the development of standards.”
+“Organizations like the National Electronic Visit Verification Association (NEVVA) advocate a third party to lead the charge in this area so each state has an equal voice in the development of standards, Watson says.”

 How can payers and providers address these issues in the meantime?